 No rain, no life

-The last year and a half it has only rained one single day in Eregae’s village.
+In 2016 and the first half of 2017 it only rained one single day in Eregae’s village.
 That was in August.
 All his animals have died due to the drought.
 Most people in the area have also lost most of their animals or the entire flock.
 Those who still have a small number of cattle left are desperate to keep them alive.

 William Emus of 65 from a neighbouring village has sent his remaining 10 cows and 30 goats to the war-torn neighbouring country South Sudan to graze.
 Last year he lost two nephews who were tending the cattle in the dangerous neighbouring country that is just 150 kilometres away.